act early! screen early! - Our pre-eclampsia awareness campaign 2020

-May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: If you want to join us to raise awareness for this severe and dangerous pregnancy complication, please support our campaign “act early! screen early!” and download and share our materials on your social media channels and website!
+May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us and support our campaign “act early! screen early!”
+Feel free to download and share the campaign materials on your social media channels and website!

 Pre-eclampsia, sometimes also referred to as “toxaemia of pregnancy”, is a complication of pregnancy that affects approximately 2 out of 100 expectant women.
 The main symptoms for pre-eclampsia are elevated blood pressure and high protein levels in the urine.
 The condition can be very dangerous for both, mother and baby.
 Luckily, severe and early forms of pre-eclampisa (=<34 weeks’ gestation) are seldom.
 Regular antenatal care is however most important to enable the detection of the disease as early as possible.